yufugen/DC_GWAS/README.md

 # Role of chromosome X and dosage compensation mechanisms in complex trait genetics

-Provided below are resources and scripts used in "Interpreting dosage compensation through complex trait genome-wide associations".
+Provided below are resources and scripts used in "Role of chromosome X and dosage compensation mechanisms in complex trait genetics".

 ## Resources